BirkanGokbag/ReactJSTutorial/props_state_component.md

 The render function of ReactDOM allows React.js to change the UI for the user, such as changing the element with id "first" in this particular example.

+**I would add a little more explanation about these two sections below, instead of just saying what each thing is, show/tell how you would use it, and give the user a little more direction.
+Just by reading what's below, I'm not really sure how I would go about using these two things**
 ## Prop

 Prop stands for property, builds up on component where the specified properties are passed into the component.